 Caren Grown, Economist in Residence, American University, USA

 Esther Herzog, Beit Berl College, Israel

 Noeleen Heyzer, Former Executive Director, UNESCAP, Thailand

 Deborah Kasente, Makerere University, Uganda

-Koos Kingma, Van Hall Larenstein (University of Professional Education), The Netherlands
+Koos Kingma, Van Hall Larenstein University of Applied Sciences, the Netherlands

 Sara Hlupekile Longwe, FEMNET, Zambia